franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 By default, new work packages start in single-date mode, with only the **Finish date** field active.
 This makes it easy to quickly set a deadline for a task.

 If you would also like to add a start date, you can do so by clicking on the **+ Start date** button and choosing a start date.
-The work package will go into _range mode__ with both Start and Finish dates.
-You can also remove the Finish date and save the date picker to back to single-date mode but this time with only the Start date as the sole date.
+The work package will go into *range mode*  with both Start and Finish dates.
+You can also remove the Finish date and get the date picker to go back to single-date mode but this time with only the Start date as the sole date.

 ![A date picker modal for a newly created work package in OpenProject, showing only finish date and a button to add a start date](openproject_user_guide_date_picker_new_wp_single_date_mode.png)